n8n Troubleshooting: API Rate Limiting

 This code checks both status codes and the X-RateLimit-Remaining header.
 It implements exponential backoff manually and logs each retry attempt.

-Step 3: Replace the URL, method, and headers with your API
+Step 3: Replace the URL, method, and headers with your API details.

 Step 4: Test with a deliberately low rate limit to verify retry behavior.